willybrauner/compose/README.md

 ![](https://img.shields.io/npm/dt/@wbe/compose.svg)
 ![](https://img.shields.io/npm/l/@wbe/compose.svg)

-Compose is a small and type-safe library that help to links your javascript to your DOM.
+Compose is a small library that help to links your javascript to your DOM.
 _⚠️ This library is work in progress, the API is subject to change until the v1.0 release._

 <br/>